TNSGXhosts/MoneyMachine/README.md

 - Generate reports with deal statistics.
 - Add integration with a second broker.
-- Auto Calculation order size depending on % risk
+- Auto Calculation order size depending on % risk.
-- Trade Statistic
 - Algorithmic trading strategy.
+- Uploading historical data to the database for Job processing.
+- Backtest Job.